Scranton Car Accident Attorney

 Auto accident cases involving permanent scarring, significant disfigurement, loss of limb, organ damage or dysfunction, multiple bone fractures, disabilities, or wrongful death are typically worth more than cases involving minor injuries.
 If the victim experienced significant pain and suffering because of the accident, he or she may be eligible for non-economic damages in addition to economic damages.
 Pennsylvania currently does not limit non-economic damages in auto accident cases.

 Consult with a skilled Scranton personal injury lawyer to gain an understanding of how much your auto accident injury claim could be worth.
-An experienced Scranton auto accident attorney can review the facts of your case, calculate your damages, estimate your predicted future expenses, and come up with an accurate idea of the value of your claim.
+An experienced Scranton auto accident lawyer can review the facts of your case, calculate your damages, estimate your predicted future expenses, offer legal advice and come up with an accurate idea of the value of your claim.
 Do not let an insurance company take advantage of you and offer less than your case is truly worth.
-Consult with a lawyer for an honest, straightforward representation of case value.
+Consult with our personal injury lawyers for an honest, straightforward representation of case value.

-Statute of Limitations for Car Accidents in Pennsylvania
+What is the Statute of Limitations for Car Accidents in Pennsylvania?

 In Pennsylvania, you have a certain amount of time (a statute of limitations) in which you must file your motor vehicle accident claim with the civil courts.
 Missing your deadline to file typically means forfeiting your ability to seek compensation.
 The courts will only make exceptions to the time limit in rare circumstances.
 The statute of limitations for filing a personal injury claim in Pennsylvania is two years from the date of your accident.